 - Sports injuries

-A TBI can cause ADHD by changing parts of your brain associated with ADHD, namely the prefrontal cortex (PFC) in the frontal lobe.
-Closely monitoring a TBI patient is important and early intervention and treatment is key.
+A TBI may cause ADHD by changing parts of your brain associated with ADHD, namely the basal ganglia and the prefrontal cortex (PFC).6

 The thyroid is an important gland that controls a variety of biological and cognitive processes.
-It’s been shown that irregularly high levels of the hormones that interact with the thyroid are correlated with lower cognitive functioning.
-This, in turn, can cause symptoms like forgetfulness, inattentiveness, and fatigue.
+It’s been shown that irregularly high levels of the hormones that interact with the thyroid are correlated with lower cognitive functioning.7 This, in turn, can cause forgetfulness, inattentiveness, and fatigue.

-Similarly, hormones have a direct effect on mood and cognition.
+Similarly, hormones directly affect mood and cognition.
 The main hormones that can interact with (and alter) cognition and executive functioning include:

-Dysregulated production of any of these can negatively impact the way we process new information and respond to our environment.
-For those without ADHD, it can cause ADHD-like symptoms; and for those with ADHD, it can make those symptoms harder to manage.
+Dysregulated production of any of these can negatively impact how we process new information and respond to our environment.
+For those without ADHD, it can cause ADHD-like symptoms; for those with ADHD, it can make those symptoms harder to manage.

-If this sounds like you, you’re one of many.
+If this sounds like you, you’re not alone.

 But that doesn't mean they have ADHD.